 If you are physically able and willing to trap feral cats, we do have traps available to rent.
-Once you’ve successfully trapped a feral cat make an appointment at our Community Clinic to have it spayed/neutered, vaccinated and ear-tipped.
+Before you trap a feral cat make an appointment at our Community Clinic to reserve your slot to have it spayed/neutered, vaccinated and ear-tipped.
 You can drop the cat off via our back entrance on Hendee Street.
 The cost of this service is $35 per feral cat.

 If you cannot trap yourself, we have an amazing network of volunteer feral cat trappers that can help!
 Simply fill out a trapping request form and someone from the volunteer feral cat trapping team will contact you.

 Feral cats are part of the urban wildlife in our communities.
 They benefit our neighborhoods by curbing rodent populations.
 But for those uncomfortable around cats, there are many humane ways to keep them out of yards without removing them.
 Keep in mind that what might work for one yard may not work for another.